dritlopes/modeling_regressions_with_surprisal_and_saliency/ReadMe.md

 # Analysing Regressions in Reading with Surprisal and Saliency

-This repository contains the code for the following paper:
+This repository contains the code for a paper in prep.

-Adrielli Tina Lopes Rego, Alline Nogueira, Joshua Snell and Martijn Meeter (2025). _A Prediction-based Approach to Regressions in Reading_.
-[Manuscript in preparation]

 **Abstract**